silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_adding_dataobjects_to_the_schema.md

 }
 ```

-[hint]
+> [!TIP]
-Did you get a permissions error?
+> Did you get a permissions error?
 Make sure you're authenticated as someone with appropriate access.
-[/hint]

 ### Configuring operations